Reflection is an integral part of Service Learning and attendance for at least one session is HIGHLY encouraged.

 Many professors have made attendance mandatory for their classes.
 You are welcome to attend as many sessions as you would like.
 Mark your calendars now and be sure to save the date for the topic(s) that spark your interest.
 These reflections are specifically geared towards service learning experiences.

-It should be noted that attendance will be taken at each reflection session in order to inform professors of your participation.
-We hope to see you there!
+Attendance will be taken at each reflection session in order to inform professors of your participation.

 Please RSVP for reflection sessions that you plan to attend at: http://www.marquette.edu/servicelearning/service-learning-reflection-form.php

 This session is strongly encouraged for those who have never participated in Service Learning.

 Students who are new to service learning are highly encouraged to attend this session in order to learn about expectations and strategies for getting the most from this academic learning experience.
 Service Learning is a unique opportunity to integrate your learning between your traditional classroom and your community classroom, but what should you be doing as a student to help make those important connections?
 Hear from veteran service learning students about their experiences around navigating their organizations, building relationships with community members, writing reflection papers, and moving outside of their comfort zones.
 This session will give you a brief historical overview of Milwaukee, help you explore ways to positively interact with the organization you will serve, and help you examine your own comfort levels before you begin service.

 DISCUSSION ON PUBLIC TRANSPORTATION IN MILWAUKEE: After the reflection session there will be an additional discussion on public transportation in Milwaukee.
 Students who have never utilized public transportation are encouraged to attend this discussion.
 Staff will be on hand to help students with bus, taxi, and carpool concerns and questions.